Finding Flights to Patagonia

 If you are joining us for the Condor: Patagonia adventure trip, your trip starts in Punta Arenas, Chile.
 Punta Arenas is the main gateway town to Chilean Patagonia and major airline LAN flies into here.
 If you are flying into Punta Arenas on the first day of your trip your flight will need to land by 4pm.

-Your trip ends in Punta Arenas, Chile.
+Your trip ends in El Calafate, Argentina.
 You can fly out any time after lunch on the last day of the trip.

 People from the USA, Canada, Britain, Germany and most other western countries are issued with a 90-day tourist visa upon arrival, provided your passport is valid for 6 months beyond the dates of your trip.